Blood in urine (Haematuria): A cause for concern?

 Is it haematuria – or something else?

-Different and suspected reasons for blood in the urine: men vs women
+Different reasons for blood in pee: female vs male

-Blood in women´s urine during menstruation is nothing unusual.
-For men, blood in the urine can be caused by an infection of the or benign enlargement of the prostate.
-In prostate cancer, however, blood in the urine is at least not one of the first or the main symptoms.
+For men, blood in the urine is less common but can be caused by an infection of the prostate (prostatitis).
+In cancer, however, blood in the urine is not one of the first or main symptoms.
 Early stages of prostate cancer usually show no symptoms or signs, which is why active monitoring of prostate health is important.

 Red blood cells in the urine – what is the treatment?